LeonAirRC/Jeti-Lua-Apps/Thermal Assist/README.md

 Interval at which gps and vario values are queried [ms].

 #### Announcement Interval
-Interval at which the announcement occur [s].
+Interval at which the announcement occurs [s].

 #### Delay
 Adds an artificial delay to compensate the delay most vario/altitude sensors have.
 This number is the amount of data points that the vario values are shifted 'back'.
 For example, if the reading interval is 0.8s and the vario has a delay of 1.5s, it is beneficial to set this number to 2.